Detroit newspaper strike of 1995–1997

-Bumper sticker showing support for the strike and boycott, saying "No News or Free Press Wanted Here".
+Bumper sticker showing support for the strike and boycott which reads "No News or Free Press Wanted Here".
 Photo taken in 2005.

-The Detroit Newspaper Strike was a major labor dispute which began in Detroit, Michigan on July 13, 1995, and involved several actions including a local boycott, corporate campaign, and legal charges of unfair labor practices.
-The primary action involved around 2,500 members of six labor unions going on strike from July 13, 1995, to February 14, 1997.
-The unions ended their strike on February 14, 1997, and it was resolved in court three years later, with the journalists' union losing its unfair labor practices case on appeal.
+The Detroit Newspaper Strike was a major labor dispute in the United States which began in Detroit, Michigan, lasted from 1995 until 1997, and involved several actions including a local boycott, a corporate campaign, violence, and legal charges of unfair labor practices.
+The primary action involved around 2,500 members of six labor unions who went on strike beginning on July 13, 1995.
+The unions ended their strike on February 14, 1997, and it was resolved in court three years later, with the journalists' union losing its unfair labor practices case on appeal in 2000.

 Background

-Tension between the unions and management of Detroit's primary two newspapers had been building for several years.
-Management attempted to force out the unions by attempting to switch from employee distribution to independent contractors.
+Tension between the unions and management of Detroit's two primary news publications, Knight-Ridder (the now-defunct former owner of the Detroit Free Press) and Gannett (then the owner of The Detroit News), had been building for several years.
+Management attempted to force out the unions by switching from employee distribution to independent contractors.
 The unions claimed management was engaging in unfair labor practices.
-Chris Rhomberg, a sociology professor at Fordham University, concludes in his book, The Broken Table, that management provoked the strike and had been preparing for several years.
-Revolutionary Worker claimed that the owners had been planning as early as 1989 to significantly change the existing labor agreements with the unions.
-They cite the 1989 "Joint Operating Agreement" (JOA), which combined the non-editorial operations of the newspapers, as one example of those efforts.
-The agreement resulted in a 29% reduction in the workforce.
+Chris Rhomberg, a sociology professor at Fordham University, concludes in his 2012 book The Broken Table: The Detroit Newspaper Strike and the State of American Labor that management had deliberately provoked the strike and had been preparing for it for several years.
+A 1997 article in Revolutionary Worker claimed that the newspaper owners had been planning as early as 1989 to significantly change the existing labor agreements with the unions.
+They cite, as one example of those efforts, the 1989 merger of the two companies via joint operating agreement, then known as the Detroit Newspaper Agency, which combined the non-editorial operations of the newspapers.
+The agreement "immediately produced the firing of 1,000 workers–out of a combined workforce of about 3,500."
+The article also notes that six months before the strike, the newspaper owners hired 1,200 "jack-booted security guards" mostly from Vance International Security, a known union busting outfit.

 The strike

 On July 13, 1995, about 2,500 members of six different unions went on strike after management indicated it would not discuss recent labor practice changes by Detroit News publisher, Robert Giles.
-The unions included The Newspaper Guild and the Teamsters, along with the pressmen, printers and Teamsters working for the "Detroit Newspapers" distribution arm.
+The unions included The Newspaper Guild and the Teamsters, along with the pressmen, printers and Teamsters working for the Detroit Newspapers distribution arm.
 The papers lost approximately in the first six months of the strike.